Contents

 - Currently: Researcher, Researcher and Lab Manager, University of Waterloo

-- Sarah Glover (MSc 2013) The role of shear stress in the hydraulic habitats of juvenile unionid mussels.
+- Sarah French (nee Glover) (MSc 2013) The role of shear stress in the hydraulic habitats of juvenile unionid mussels.

 - Currently: Postdoctoral Fellow, University of Waterloo